Alino/coreos-mongodb-cluster/README.md

 ### STEP2) Setup data volume container and mongodb replica set

-I use fleet-ui to see which services are running on the cluster.
-And then setup mongo repilca set.
-Once you launched fleet-ui, you might notice that it takes some time to configure replica set.
-Please be patient.

 ```
 source ~/.zsh_aliases
 fleetctl-switch <do-ip-1>
-setup_fleet_ui <do-ip-1> <do-ip-2> <do-ip-3>
 cd ./fleet/coreos-mongodb-cluster
 start_mongo_replica <do-ip-1>
 ```